-In just a few years after legalizing recreational marijuana, licensed cannabis producers in Oregon have started selling recreational cannabis—all but three that are still committed to producing strictly medical marijuana.
+In just a few years after legalizing recreational marijuana, licensed cannabis processors in Oregon have started selling recreational cannabis—all but three that are still committed to producing strictly medical marijuana.

-Since Oregon legalized recreational marijuana, the overwhelming majority of cannabis producers in that state have shifted their focus mostly towards producing and selling recreational products.
+Since Oregon legalized recreational marijuana, the overwhelming majority of cannabis processors in that state have shifted their focus mostly towards producing and selling recreational products.

 The medical marijuana industry in Oregon was at its peak in 2016, when the state had around 420 dispensaries and when medical cardholders had an almost unlimited access.